 If for example a spouse, relative or close friend provides assistance with caring for you by washing bandages or performing household chores, then a claim may be made by way of compensation.

-The prescribed rate of gratuitous services is $25 per hour.
 A record will need to be kept of the nature of the assistance, the periods of such assistance and by whom the assistance was provided.

 Past & Future Special Damage